Genocs/genocs-library/README.md

 - [Seq](localhost:5341): `localhost:5341`

-`infrastructure-scaling.yml` allows to install the scaling infrastructure components composed by a Fabio (Loadbalancer) Service Discovery (Consul) components.
-They are:
+`infrastructure-scaling.yml` allows to install the scaling infrastructure components composed by a Load balancer (Fabio) Service Discovery (Consul):
 - [Fabio](https://fabiolb.net/)
 - [Consul](https://www.consul.io/)

 `infrastructure-security.yml` allows to install the security infrastructure components.
+You can store sensitive data in a secure way.

-Inside the file you can find:
+The library contains a package that allows to use Azure Key Vault as secret store.

 - vault (Hashicorp)

 > **NOTE**
 >
-> The commands above allows to setup infrastructure components, this means you can find all the containers inside the same network `genocs`.
+> The commands above allows to setup infrastructure components.
+Beside all the containers are inside the `genocs` network.
 >
-> Whenever possible the data are persisted on the host machine by means of volumens, so you can restart the containers without losing data.
+> Whenever possible the data persisted on the host machine by means of volumes, so you can restart the containers without losing data.

 ``` yml
 networks: